 Campaign success was because of New Bedford families and teachers speaking up and rolling up their shirtsleeves to fight for a public good.

-Today, the coalition is made up of over 150 active members.
+Today, the coalition is made up of over 150 active members who are engaged in direct action to save our schools from privatization and build quality public schools.
 The membership is multigenerational, multiethnic, and multilingual.
-Various campaigns are underway.